cs-ai-pm-journey/Block-2/README.md

 ## 🎤 Demo Script (2 Minutes)

 **Opening:**
-> "This is my semantic search engine.
-Traditional keyword search fails when users type synonyms—searching 'PTO' wouldn't find documents about 'vacation.'
+> "This is my semantic search engine - the foundational retrieval layer for RAG systems.
+Traditional keyword search fails when users type synonyms.
+Searching 'PTO' wouldn't find documents about 'vacation.'
 My system understands meaning, not just exact matches."

 **Demo:**
 1. Show search for "printer won't connect"
 2. Point out relevance scores (0.77-0.83)
 3. Highlight diverse results: network issues, drivers, hardware
-4. Show generated answer with citations
+4. Show generated answer with source citations

 **Technical Deep Dive:**
 > "Under the hood, I'm using OpenAI embeddings to convert text into 1536-dimensional vectors, then performing cosine similarity search with Supabase's pgvector extension.
-The ETL pipeline ingests CSV documents, chunks them, generates embeddings, and stores them with proper indexing for fast retrieval."
+The ETL pipeline ingests CSV documents, chunks them, generates embeddings, and stores them with IVFFlat indexing for fast retrieval."

+**PM Value:**
+> "Notice the 'No Results Found' message - this was a deliberate design choice.
+I prioritized reliability over completeness.
+A wrong answer erodes trust faster than no answer.
+The source citations let users verify information, which is critical for professional tools.
+>
+> This is the foundation I built on in Block 6, where I added autonomous routing between internal knowledge and live web search."

-**Business Value:**
+**Business Impact:**
-> "This reduced customer support search time by 40% and improved answer accuracy significantly.
-It's the foundation for any RAG system—which I built on in Block 6 with autonomous routing."
+> "This reduced support agent search time by 40% in testing.
+More importantly, it's the retrieval layer that powers any RAG application - which is why understanding this foundation was critical before building more complex agentic systems."

+---

+## 📚 Related Projects

+**Block 5:** [AI Story Generator](https://github.com/cs-ai-pm-journey/Block5) - LangChain-based user story generation with Reflexion loop
+**Block 6:** [Market Intelligence Agent](https://github.com/cs-ai-pm-journey/Block6) - Hybrid RAG with autonomous routing
+**Block 7:** [ROI Calculator](https://github.com/cs-ai-pm-journey/Block7) - React app for AI business case development
+**VoC V0:** [Voice of Customer Dashboard](https://github.com/cs-ai-pm-journey/VoC-V0) - Clustering + embeddings for support ticket analysis

 ---